How Much to Install a TV Aerial?

 High Gain TV Aerial Cost

-This type of TV aerial is purposely made for areas that have low signal coverage.
+This type of outdoor TV aerial is purposely made for areas that have low signal coverage.
 They are similar to Yagi aerials in their build, but they have two large reflectors used to capture the signal and boost it to give the best picture possible.

 Pros: